Bob’s IPO filing offers a window into the company’s business

 “The occurrence of any of the foregoing could materially increase the cost and reduce or delay the supply of our products, which could materially and adversely affect our business, financial condition, results of operations, liquidity and stock price,” the company said.

-But it also noted that opportunities also will guide the success of its business moving forward.
-These and other factors, remain within its control as it seeks to continue on its growth trajectory in the year ahead and beyond.
+It believes such opportunities to engage with the customer will guide the success of its business moving forward.
+These and other factors remain within its control as it seeks to continue on its growth trajectory in the year ahead and beyond with plans to grow its store network to more than 500 by 2035.

 “We believe that our stores and customers’ store experience are key for generating and increasing revenue,” the company said.
 “We plan to grow our store base across both new and existing markets by opening new stores in areas with existing home furnishings demand.”